Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 Smartphone

-Save Money: If you have a recent model, the camera on your smartphone may be good enough that you don't need to invest in a separate camera.
+Save Money: If you have a recent model, your smartphone's camera may be good enough that you don't need to invest in a separate camera.

 Even if you're overdue to upgrade your smartphone, Apple and cell carriers offer no-interest loans so you can pay for the latest tech in monthly installments.

-Apple's Upgrade program requires 24 monthly payments and gives you the option to upgrade every 12 months to a new phone.
+Apple's Upgrade program requires 24 monthly payments and lets you upgrade to a new phone every 12 months.

-Quality: While there's no denying improvements in phone camera tech, they still lack the versatility, depth of field, and excellence in low light conditions of nicer Point and Shoots, and most certainly DSLRs.
+Quality: While there's no denying improvements in phone camera tech, they still lack the versatility, depth-of-field control, and low-light performance of nicer point-and-shoots and, most certainly, DSLRs.

 Theft: Smartphones are more likely to make you a target for theft if you're out waving them around and taking photos in the streets (especially in Latin America).